cjwright/ThinkDSP-fork/README.md

-# ThinkDSP  Forked from original book repo
+# ThinkDSP  Forked from original book repo to ThinkDSP-fork

 *Think DSP* is an introduction to Digital Signal Processing in Python.